Daivya-Shah/ecole-polytechnique-urban-climate-hackathon/README.md

 ---

-## Contact

-For questions, collaborations, or access to the complete codebase:

-**Team Lead**: Mohy Mabrouk

----

 *"Advancing urban climate science through innovative data integration and machine learning, creating actionable insights for a more resilient urban future."*

 ---